 Colts Neck home prices are not only among the most expensive in New Jersey, but Colts Neck real estate also consistently ranks among the most expensive in America.

-Colts Neck is a decidedly white-collar town, with fully 87.60% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Colts Neck is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Colts Neck who work in management occupations (19.75%), sales jobs (17.42%), and office and administrative support (10.43%).
+Colts Neck is a decidedly white-collar town, with fully 91.84% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Colts Neck is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Colts Neck who work in management occupations (18.49%), sales jobs (14.84%), and healthcare (12.70%).

 Also of interest is that Colts Neck has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Colts Neck telecommute to their jobs.
-Overall, about 9.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Colts Neck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colts Neck residents report their race to be White, followed by Asian.
-Important ancestries of people in Colts Neck include Irish, German, English, and Polish.
+Important ancestries of people in Colts Neck include Italian, German, Irish, English, and Polish.

 The most common language spoken in Colts Neck is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.